I often hear the following lament from people starting out in copywriting; ‘I am a good writer, so why haven’t I got more clients?’.

 However, this is a really important skill for a copywriter.

 And you know what the best salespeople in the world are great at?
 Telling stories—that’s what!

 Why?
 Because they are compelling and people love them.
 We are just hard-wired that way.

 So learn to tell stories, big fat whopping glorious stories – but just make sure they are accurate, appropriate and provide positive outcomes to the client!

-They may say ‘never let the truth get in the way of a good story’, save that for the dinner party; when you are dealing with clients…facts matter.
+They may say ‘never let the truth get in the way of a good story’, but save that mindset for the dinner party; when you are dealing with clients…facts matter.

-You can learn more about storytelling in this FREE training here.
+You can learn more about storytelling in my course here.